offbynull/xplore-path/README.md

 * ~~TODO: new matcher to test for a number range  start:stop OR start:stop wrapped in square/curved parenthesis for inclusive/exclusive~~
 * ~~TODO: test matchers more thoroughly~~
 * ~~TODO: matchers need to be applied properly if one of the operands is ==~~
-* TODO: matchers test raw
-* TODO: matchers test when used in paths
-* TODO: matchers test when used in = and !=
 * TODO: add invocations into atomicorencapsulation
 * ~~TODO: filesystem path~~
 * ~~TODO: filesystem path support for zips, tars, and tar.gz~~